 - Current Update, last updated May 2, 2014 06:32 :

-Activity Summary: The eruption continued at the summit and within the east rift zone on International Women's Day.
-The summit tiltmeter network recorded weak inflationary tilt and the summit lava-lake level fluctuated slightly.
+Activity Summary: The eruption continued at the summit and within the east rift zone with no significant changes.
+The summit tiltmeter network recorded continued DI inflationary tilt and the level of the circulating summit lava lake continued to rise.
 At the middle east rift zone, two lava flows have been active on the Pu`u `O`o crater floor, going beyond the crater rim to the north and southeast; flows to the southeast remain active.
-The Kahauale`a 2 lava flow whose distal end remained active and burning forest to the northeast but had not advanced substantially for several months.
+The Kahauale`a 2 lava flow most likely continued to be active near its front but our ability to monitor it is temporarily limited.
 Gas emissions remained elevated.

 Seismic tremor levels were low with no dropouts since 5:20 am yesterday morning.
-Nineteen earthquakes were strong enough to be located beneath Kilauea Volcano in the past 24 hours: 1 within the southwest rift zone, 1 in the Ka`oiki Pali area, 3 beneath the summit caldera, 5 within the upper east rift zone, and 12 scattered on the south flank faults.
-GPS receivers spanning the summit caldera recorded changes mimicking the recent tilt changes (almost 2 cm of contraction for about 4 microradians of DI tilt in the most recent example) after recording about 3 cm of extension since early December, 2013; the long-term, cross-caldera measurements indicate continued extension at a rate averaging 10 cm/yr (4 in/yr) since March, 2010.
+Nineteen earthquakes were strong enough to be located beneath Kilauea Volcano in the past 24 hours: 1 within the southwest rift zone, 1 in the Ka`oiki Pali area, 3 beneath the summit caldera, 2 within the upper east rift zone, and one deep quake beneath the north corner of Fern Forest Estates.
+GPS receivers spanning the summit caldera recorded changes mimicking the recent tilt changes (almost 2 cm of contraction for about 4 microradians of DI tilt in the most recent example) after recording about 3 cm of extension between early December, 2013, and mid-February, 2014; the long-term, cross-caldera measurements indicate continued extension at a rate averaging 10 cm/yr (4 in/yr) since March, 2010.